A refund of your LIRA or LIF

 Dear Mr. Bailey,

-I hereby confirm that you are disabled due to a medical condition that reduces your life expectancy.
+I hereby confirm that your physical disability due to a medical condition reduces your life expectancy.

 Dr. Smith, M. D.